 Diabetic ketoacidosis in dogs (i.e. DKA in dogs) is a potentially life-threatening complication of diabetes mellitus.
 To help dog parents recognize and understand DKA, integrative veterinarian Dr. Julie Buzby explains the causes, symptoms, diagnosis, and treatment of diabetic ketoacidosis in dogs.

-Recently, as I ran through my normal Monday morning routine, I opened an email from our local emergency hospital.
-It alerted me that one of my longtime patients, a sweet older Beagle name Bea, had been hospitalized over the weekend for diabetic ketoacidosis (DKA).
+As I arrived at work one Monday morning, I received an email from our local veterinary emergency hospital.
+They alerted me that one of my longtime patients, a sweet older Beagle name Bea, had been hospitalized over the weekend for diabetic ketoacidosis (DKA).

 What is diabetic ketoacidosis in dogs?